Lattices generated by Chip Firing Game models: criteria and recognition algorithm: A necessary and sufficient condition for

-In the case of directed graphs, we solve the systems $\mathcal{E}(m)$ of linear inequalities independently to know whether $L$ is in $L(CFG)$.
-This property no longer holds for the case of undirected graphs since in an undirected graph, $E(v_1,v_2)=E(v_2,v_1)$ for any two vertices $v_1,v_2$ distinct from sink.
-So we construct the systems of linear inequalities as follows.
+In the case of directed graphs the systems $\mathcal{E}(m)$ of linear inequalities are solved independently to know whether $L$ is in ${\rm L(CFG)}$ since there is no requirement for relation between $E(v_1,v_2)$ and $E(v_2,v_1)$ on support graph.
+In the case of undirected graphs the condition $E(v_1,v_2)=E(v_2,v_1)$ must be satisfied for any two vertices distinct from sink.
+Hence the systems of linear inequalities for ${\rm ASM}$ are constructed as follows.